 Despite being a predominantly Muslim country, Malaysia currently lacks comprehensive information on the Halal status of many products used or consumed by Muslims.
 The requirement for Halal labeling on all food items is not mandatory at present, and the decision to seek Halal certification and apply the Halal logo rests with individual food producers.
 Consequently, it is crucial to provide detailed ingredient information on product packaging to cater to the needs of Muslims who rely on this as a convenient way to obtain necessary information.
-Having Halal certification and displaying the logo can significantly enhance market opportunities, considering that 63,5% of Malaysians are Muslims.
-Based on the research findings, it is imperative to thoroughly examine the extent to which Muslim consumers in Malaysia are influenced by the presence of the Halal logo on packaging and the improvement of food product quality have a significant influence on the purchase intention of Muslim consumers in Malaysia, regardless of price fluctuations.
+Having Halal certification and displaying the logo can significantly enhance market opportunities, considering that 63.5% of Malaysians are Muslims.
+Based on the research findings, it is imperative to thoroughly examine the extent to which Muslim consumers in Malaysia are influenced by the presence of the Halal logo on packaging and the quality of food products, as well as to assess the impact of pricing on their purchase intention.
+Thus, it can be concluded that the presence of the Halal logo (certification) and the improvement of food product quality have a significant influence on the purchase intention of Muslim consumers in Malaysia, regardless of price fluctuations.